 Note: send flowers to the librarian!

 a Navy transport did not look like monsters.
 That was the first thought

 which ran through the correspondent's mind.
-They were men of a different mold, smaller than
+They were men of a different

-straight backed man with broad shoulders replied, "but I'll see what I
+sir," the straight backed man with broad shoulders replied, "but I'll see

-into the shell-torn building at the edge of the island harbor
+were brought into the shell-torn building at the edge of the island harbor

 town being used as a headquarters.
 The marine guards were grim young men,

 heavily armed and without an ounce of humor.
 The war correspondent gestured

 which they took with effusive thanks.